ethereum/remix-project/libs/remixd/README.md

 If you were using the old one you need to:

   1. uninstall the old one: `npm uninstall -g remixd`
-  2. install the new: `npm install -g @remix project/remixd`
+  2. install the new: `npm install -g @remix-project/remixd`

 ## HELP SECTION